MinBZK/nl-wallet/README.md

 - Xcode

-You should now be able to launch an Android Emulator or iOS Simulator and run the app using `flutter pub get` followed by `flutter run`! 🎉
+You should now be able to launch an Android Emulator or iOS Simulator and run the app following these steps:
+- `cd wallet-app`
+- `flutter pub get`
+- `flutter run`! 🎉

 # File structure

 ## Code

-All `Dart` code goes in the `lib/` directory and their appropriate sub-directories.
+All `Dart` code goes in the `wallet-app/lib/` directory and their appropriate sub-directories.

 All `Rust` code goes in the `rust_core/` directory and their appropriate sub-directories.